 You also get to free very early in the prologue, a little blue flame-spirit companion, who knows a lot more than they are willing to say.
 In many ways, this character reminds me lot of Morte in Planescape Torment: never losing a chance for sarcasm.

 It’s not just the storyline that has improved: there are now clear goals to pursue one after another.
 And they lead you to move around a lot, in different areas, outside of the first mine.
-In the Steamworld Dig, you could spend hours in the same spot, digging further down.
-Now the exploration goes both ways, vertically and horizontally.
+In Steamworld Dig, you could spend hours in the same spot, digging further down.
+Now in Steamworld Dig 2, the exploration goes both ways, vertically and horizontally.
 This is refreshing, since you feel there’s a progression, a path forward and not just downwards… so to speak.
 At the same time it feels like hand-holding a little bit, but there’s never something forcing you to go to the next goal immediately.
 If you prefer spending time digging more and upgrading your gear, it’s always possible.
 They have reached a good balance to let the player decide what they want to do next: a clear path with objectives, or more open-world digging if they want to.

 I was also impressed by how fast you unlock upgrades in Steamworld Dig 2: in a matter of hours, you will own most of tools you will need to progress.
 New items like the grappling make it much easier to move around and go back up after falling.
 They can act as weapons as well instead of using your other tools.
 There’s also the pneumatic drill using water, very effective at digging really fast in the ground.
 You’ll have to find sources of water to use it continuously, and there are not many around.